 For example, internal talent development can leverage tuition assistance programs to build generalized and specialized skill sets within your company.
-In the past, upskilling was left to the learning and development teams, but organizations now recognize that tuition assistance is another useful tool to advance people in specific career paths within an organization.
+In the past, upskilling was left to the learning and development teams.
+Still, organizations now recognize that tuition assistance is another useful tool to advance people in specific career paths within an organization.

 Promoting the success of education benefits programs strengthens the talent acquisition strategy.
 Tuition assistance, career coaching, and more improve an employer’s brand and enhance their ability to compete for motivated job seekers.

 Internal Campaigns: Building visibility, interest, and participation requires multi-channel communication and marketing.
 Low-lift examples include emailing employees quarterly newsletters covering topics such as how to access education benefits or employee success stories.
 Disney repurposed hotels and other company areas to provide quiet study hall spaces for employees to do schoolwork during breaks.

 External marketing and communication: Offering tuition assistance shows high-value candidates that your company is invested in their professional and educational growth.
 It can even be the deciding factor between your offer and a competing employer’s job offer.
 In job postings, describe career advancement opportunities and share information about the roles previous employees at that level ascended from.
 This will help publicize professional development opportunities available through your organization.

 While leaders aren’t career coaches, they should serve as advocates for education benefits programs.